Why make videos accessible?

 To provide transcripts and captions you will find you will either have to:

-- Create your own (using MS Stream or Ensemble);
+Create your own (using MS Stream or Panopto);

-- Edit the automated captions and transcripts (in the case of videos uploaded to Ensemble/Amara or YouTube);
+Edit the automated captions and transcripts (in the case of videos uploaded to Panopto or YouTube);

 1. Creating Your Own Captions

 The technology involved to create automatic captions for videos for your website and online classes has improved over the last few years and involves using systems employing some sort of voice recognition.
-This method is used by YouTube, Microsoft Stream, and Ensemble etc. It is important to note that captioning using this method are not 100% accurate and depends on audio quality, if speaker is wearing a mic, more than one speaker, if the speaker has an accent etc. Voice recognition technology will often have difficulties transcribing name, specific terminology (e.g.medical, legal), peoples names and acronyms.
+This method is used by YouTube, Microsoft Stream, and Panopto etc. It is important to note that captions using this method are not 100% accurate and depends on audio quality, if speaker is wearing a mic, more than one speaker, if the speaker has an accent etc. Voice recognition technology will often have difficulties transcribing names, specific terminology (e.g. medical, legal) and acronyms.
 A good method for adding captions by educators is to add automatic captions to your videos and then editing those captions to improve their accuracy.
-Below is a method using a) MS Stream, b) Ensemble (Queen's Video Streaming Service) and c) Amara to add and edit the captions.
+Below is a method using a) MS Stream, b) Panopto (Queen's Video Streaming Service) and c) Amara to add and edit the captions.

 a.
 Microsoft Stream